Aristocrats of the Semi Desert Wastes

 On another occasion, when I was guiding a client out of Seattle, we were high up on a steep slope and spotted a gemsbok directly below us in a kloof thicket.
 Only the horn tips were protruding, so we sat and waited for over an hour to try and sex the gemsbok, but it didn’t budge.
 Eventually, and impatient, I flipped a stone into the thicket.
 The gemsbok burst out of there at a gallop, and then 25m on pulled up and looked back.
 It was a respectable trophy male so my client shot it.

 Gemsbok are tough animals.
-If the shot is not placed correctly, they may end up adrenaline charged, and they'll absorb a lot of lead before succumbing.
-On one occasion I had a client drop a shot on a gemsbok, and gut-shot, the wounded antelope took off for the high ground leading us on a merry go round up hill and down dale for most of the day.
+If the shot is not placed correctly, they may end up adrenaline charged, and they are able to absorb a lot of lead before succumbing.
+On one occasion I had a client drop a shot on a gemsbok, and gut-shot, the wounded antelope took off for the high ground leading us on a merry go round up hill, and down dale, for most of the day.
 During late afternoon, we finally accounted for it, by which time we were both pretty knackered from our excursions.
 Not to mention the gemsbok’s suffering.
 Messy.